pine64/website/content/documentation/PineTime/Flashing/SD_MCUBoot.md

 Currently it has linker scripts for SD132 V6.1.1 and can flash any payload smaller than SD132.

 To be used to install SoftDevice from mcuboot it would need linker scripts for mcuboot (to ensure the reloader sits high enough in flash to avoid a self-overwrite).
 To install mcuboot we need an Intel HEX file of the mcuboot payload **and** InfiniTime (we have to write it in one shot to keep BLE updates working after switching bootloaders).
-This may need custom linker scripts depending on how big the Infinitime binaries are.
+This may need custom linker scripts depending on how big the InfiniTime binaries are.